zentrocdot/Bash/DOCUMENTS/Abbreviations_and_acronyms.md

 <p align="justify">This table was created semi-automatically.
 In the next step, I will write a script that automatically creates the table for me.
 This is a good example of electronic data processing.</p>

+> <p align="justify">The general idea is to go both ways.
+Automatically generate a table from raw data.
+Conversely, automatically create raw data from a table.
+In addition, check for duplicate entries and sort the data. </p>

 ### Specific German Abbreviations and Acronyms

 | Abbreviation or Acronym | Description                                         |